The H$_2^+$ molecular ion: low-lying states: Generalities

 The equation (\ref{X_L}) formally coincides with equation (\ref{Y_L}) at $R=0$ (united atom limit).
-It is evident that a domain for (\ref{Y_L}) is extended to $[1,\infty)$ it has no $L^2$ solutions since there is no degeneracy at any $R$ with $R=0$.
-Hence, at $E,A$ the solution found at the equation (\ref{X_L}) should be non-normalizable solution.
-Since at $R=0$ the problem becomes one-center Coulomb problem and can be solved exactly, the above consideration can be checked explicitly.
-It is also in agreement with large-$\eta$ behavior of the Hund-Mulliken function (it mimics the incoherent interaction of electron with charged centers) for both $1s\si_g$ (parity +) and $2p\si_u$ (parity -) states
+It is evident that if a domain for (\ref{Y_L}) is extended to $[1,\infty)$ it has no $L^2$ solutions since there is no degeneracy at any $R$ with $R=0$.
+Hence, at $E,A$ the solution found solving the equation (\ref{X_L}) should be non-normalizable.
+Since at $R=0$ the problem becomes one-center Coulomb problem and can be solved exactly.
+The above statement can be checked explicitly.
+It is in agreement with large $\xi$-behavior of the celebrated Guillemin-Zener function, which mimics the coherent interaction of electron with charged centers, see e.g. \cite{Turbiner:2011}.
+It leads to

-which describes large $R$ behavior.
-Similarly, for the Guillemin-Zener function (it mimics the coherent interaction of electron with charged centers) we get
+which eventually has to describe small $R$ behavior of the H$_2^+$.
+It is also in agreement with large $\xi$-behavior of the celebrated Hund-Mulliken function (it mimics the incoherent interaction of electron with charged centers) for both $1s\si_g$ (of positive parity) and $2p\si_u$ (of negative parity) states, see e.g. \cite{Turbiner:2011},